 Note: These recommendations are non-sponsored.
 I revieve nothing for my endorsement and only endorse what I genuinely like.

 GNU/Linux.
 A quite stable OS with good features and is very low cost.
 Comes with many many many free and powerful applications included on the disc.
-Not exactly what I would call a modern OS, but better than anything else I've seen in the mainstream (eg: MacOS and MS-Windows are equally or more archaic).
+Not exactly what I would call a modern OS, but better than anything else I've seen in the mainstream (eg: MacOS and MS-Windows are equally or more archaic in many -- though not all -- ways).
 I generally refer to it as "The least worst OS."
 Not so much the future of computing as what the past should have been.
-Microsoft (and, to a lesser but significant degree, Apple) have knocked at least fifteen years off the development in the software industry and we're only just catching up to where we should have been in the mid 90's.
+Microsoft (and, to a lesser but significant degree, Apple) have knocked at least fifteen years off the development in the software industry and we're only just catching up to where we should have been in the early 2000's.

 If you are new to Linux, try to get hold of a good book (or PDF) on how to use it.
 It will be well worth the investment.
 Linux isn't difficult, but it does sometimes do things differently to what you might be used to.
 And definitely read this: Linux is NOT Windows.

 Speaking of Linux,UnixStickers make a nice range of stickers to replace that "Powered by Windows™" sticker that is redundant now you are happily enjoying the benefits of free software.
 It seems they donate a portion of sales back to the relevant free software projects too, which is doubleplus good.